-However, it’s also important to take time out now and then as well and take the family away on vacation.
+However, it’s also important to take time out now and then and take the family away on vacation.

 There’s always a way to make a family vacation fun and exciting, no matter what kind of budget you’re working with.
 After all, being together to make some wonderful memories is what you’re going to remember most in a few years.

-Let’s take a look at how to plan a budget friendly family vacation.
+Let’s look at how to plan a budget-friendly family vacation.

 1. Keep it Local

-Vacationing in a local spot – something that’s less than one day’s drive away – is going to help you save on things like mileage, gas, and that extra night at the hotel.
+Vacationing in a local spot – less than a day’s drive away – will help you save on things like mileage, gas, and that extra night at the hotel.

 Going local can also make for a fun and exciting adventure.
-Think of it as a challenge to find those less-explored spots in your city or state.
+Finding those less-explored spots in your city or state is a challenge.
 What are some touristy things people do when they visit your state?
-You may surprise yourself at what it has to offer.
+You may surprise yourself with what it has to offer.

 2. Visit Friends